Hello there, friends!

-Here’s what I got for you: a surreal illustrator from Japan, a tourism poster for Ticino, an old picture of a kid and three friends and a 1660’s celestial map!
+Here’s what I got for you this month: a surreal illustrator from Japan, a tourism poster for Ticino, an old picture of a kid and three friends and a 1660’s celestial map!

 An illustrator: Rokuro Taniuchi